Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

 \figref{fig:semantic_typing_base} shows the semantic typing rules.
 For readability, we often drop the set notation for qualifiers and write them down as comma-separated lists of atoms.
-Most of the semantic term typing rules follow the syntactic ones in ~\citet{wei2023polymorphic}'s work, except for the rules \textsc{t-abs}, \textsc{t-app} and \textsc{t-app$\QFresh$}, due to different ways of formalizing self-references, as explained in \secref{sec:syntaxb}.
-Each of the rules is a compatibility lemma, and has been proved in Coq.
+Each of the rules is a compatibility lemma, and has been proved in Rocq.
 The syntactic typing judgments have the form $\G[\flt] \ts t: \ty[p]{T}$.
 The syntactic typing rules have the same shape as the semantic one, but turning the symbol $\models$ (in \figref{fig:semantic_typing_base}) into the symbol $\ts$.